ImmortalBrain/portaler-core/selfhosting/readme.md

 cd /usr/local/etc/docker-portaler/portaler-core
 yarn build:front
 ```
-You are going to use Nginx to serve the webpage, so you need to install it first:
+I suggest you use Nginx to serve the webpage, but you need to install it first:
 ```Shell
 apt-get install -y nginx
 ```
 Edit Nginx configuration files.
 You can use any text editor you like.
 If you are using Debian you will most likely have `vi` and `nano` installed.
 If you've never used `vi` before, i suggest you use `nano` instead.
 If you dont have anything but `vi` installed - you can either use google-fu and learn how to use it or just `apt-get install nano` to have `nano` installed.
 ```Shell
 nano /etc/nginx/conf.d/portaler.conf